 How does your media product represent particular social groups?

 The particular social class which we based our thriller on was the upper class.
 Our thriller represented the type of people who had a comfortable living and who also had sufficient amounts of disposable income.
 The mise-en-scene in the thriller shows the class, with the use of public toilets being hygienic and clean and the choice of dress.
 Both murderer and victim were dressed formal by wearing suits to show they were at a higher class party.
 The usual stereotype of lower class mainly murder is also questioned with the murderer in this scenario coming from a more upper class background.
+What kind of media institution might distribute your media product and why?

 When creating our film we based a lot of our ideas on the film 'Psycho' (1960) such as the murderer cleaning up the blood with a mop.
 Universal studies and Paramount Pictures distributed this film, so we believe this media institution would be the ideal company to distribute ours because it is a globally known, therefore attracting a much larger audience and revenue.
 As our thriller contains strong violence, we would have to be careful when advertising.
 It would be inappropriate to advertise our product before 9pm or to advertise on children's television programmes.
 However, since our thriller is low budget, it makes it increasingly difficult to attract global distributors.
 An alternative would be to use a smaller studio such as, Filmfour, this is because they tend to show the latest independent british films, which also suits our thriller, but would lack the mainstream global success and audiences.